-(6) Feeder/breeder sales: All swine offered for sale at these markets must be separate from slaughter swine and must be healthy and must originate from herds that are apparently free of any contagious, infectious, or communicable disease.
-All breeder swine six months of age or older must be officially tested negative for brucellosis and pseudorabies to move from the sale to the buyer's farm.
-Swine purchased at these sales will automatically be quarantined to the premises of destination until official negative test results are obtained, and the swine are released by the State Veterinarian.
-All breeder swine and feeder swine must be identified by a USDA back tag and an official USDA NUES ear tag or an official USDA 840 RFID ear tag.
+(2) (6) Feeder/breeder sales: All swine offered for sale at these markets must be separate from slaughter swine and must be healthy and must originate from herds that are apparently free of any contagious, infectious, or communicable disease.
+Swine offered for sale at these markets showing any signs of illness will be returned to the farm of origin under quarantine.
+Swine offered for sale must have been on the farm of origin of the seller for a minimum of thirty (30) days.
+All breeder swine four six months of age or older must be officially tested negative for brucellosis and pseudorabies in order to move from the sale to the buyer's farm.
+Swine purchased at these sales will automatically be quarantined to the premises of destination for a period of thirty (30) days until official negative test results are obtained, and the swine are released by the State Veterinarian.
+All breeding breeder swine and feeder swine must be identified by a USDA back tag and an official USDA NUES ear tag or an official USDA 840 RFID ear tag.

-(7) Swine showing visible symptoms of disease must be isolated from apparently healthy swine and consigned to slaughter, euthanized with proper disposal, or returned to the farm of origin under quarantine.
-Such swine must be accompanied by a Georgia 29 permit or VS Form 1-27.
+(3) (7) Swine showing visible symptoms of disease must be isolated from apparently healthy swine and consigned to slaughter, euthanized with proper disposal, or returned to the farm of origin under quarantine.
+Swine Such swine shall must be accompanied by a Georgia 29 permit or VS Form 1-27.

-(8) Out-of-state swine moving to approved livestock establishments in Georgia must meet all interstate requirements, except where reciprocal agreements exist with other states.
+(4) (8) Out-of-state swine moving to approved livestock establishments in Georgia must meet all interstate requirements, except where reciprocal agreements exist with other states.

-(9) The State Veterinarian may require or prohibit the treatment of swine with any biological as required by the Georgia Department of Agriculture.
+(5) (9) The State Veterinarian may require or prohibit the treatment of swine with any biological as required by the Georgia Department of Agriculture.

-Rule 40-13-6-.06Goats and Sheep Movement Through Auction Markets
+Rule 40-13-6-.06 Goats, and Sheep, and Non-Traditional Livestock Movement Through Auction Markets

-(1) All goats and sheep offered for sale at livestock auction markets must be healthy and must originate from herds apparently free of any contagious, infectious, or communicable disease.
-Any of these animals offered for sale at livestock auction markets showing visible symptoms of disease must be isolated from apparently healthy goats or sheep and consigned to slaughter, euthanized with proper disposal, or returned to the farm of origin under quarantine.
+(1) All goats, and sheep, and non-traditional livestock offered for sale at livestock auction markets must be healthy and must originate from herds apparently free of any contagious, infectious, or communicable disease.
+Any of these animals offered for sale at auction markets showing signs of illness will not be allowed entry to the sale and may be quarantined to the farm of origin Any of these animals offered for sale at livestock auction markets showing visible symptoms of disease must be isolated from apparently healthy goats or sheep and consigned to slaughter, euthanized with proper disposal, or returned to the farm of origin under quarantine.
 Such goats or sheep must be accompanied by a Georgia 29 permit or VS Form 1-27.
 Quarantine will remain in effect until released by the State Veterinarian.
+Animals affected with certain diseases, as determined by the State Veterinarian, may be held separate from other animals, sold and permitted to slaughter.

-(2) Out-of-state goats and sheep moving through approved livestock facilities in Georgia must meet all interstate requirements except where a reciprocal agreement exists with other states.
+(2) Out-of-state goats, and sheep, or non-traditional livestock moving through approved livestock facilities in Georgia must meet all interstate requirements except where a reciprocal agreement exists with other states.

-(3) All goats and sheep must be individually identified with tags or approved methods in compliance with the Official USDA Scrapie Program.
+(3) All goats, sheep, or non-traditional livestock will be identified by an approved USDA back tag, tags approved by the Georgia Department of Agriculture.
+All goats and sheep must be individually identified with tags or approved methods in compliance with the Official USDA Scrapie Program.
 One official back tag must be applied to the head of the goats or sheep within three inches on either side of the poll.
 Sheep and goats younger than 12 months may have the back tag placed on the shoulder instead of the head.

-Rule 40-13-6-.07 Poultry Movement Through Auction Markets
+Rule 40-13-6-.07 Poultry Moving Movement Through Auction Markets